Oct 17, 2024

 Figure 2.

 The Image Signal Path is the final part of this Technical and Optical summary.
-The next illustration gives us a basic overview of what happens in the camera.
-This is a helicopter view of the image signal path inside digital cameras.
-The illustration was designed to assist digital photographers with enough information and know-how to master the image sensor's Saturation and SNR performance.
+The next illustration gives a helicopter view of the image signal path in digital cameras.
+The illustration is designed to help photographers with the know-how to master key aspects of Olympus cameras and Workspace.

 This flow diagram is the key to mastering Workspace and the Enhanced Raw Format.